Skip to content

 Thinking of Joining a Patient Safety Organization?

 There are other factors that go along with identifying high risk patients, some which deal with access, other factors deal with understanding who the high risk populations are.
-Other’s maybe deal with the education of our healthcare providers, instructing them and providing simulation scenarios to utilize critical thinking skills.
+Others may deal with the education of our healthcare providers, instructing them and providing simulation scenarios to utilize critical thinking skills.
 That is something that struck me as I read the article, what happened to the critical thinking skills?
 Healthcare isn’t just following checklists, though they definitely help!
 But healthcare is understanding the body and understanding the normal variations that each person may have and knowing what is normal for one person may not be normal for another.
 It’s treating each person individually, with respect and dignity, without judgment on their circumstances.

 'Deadly Deliveries:' Quality Talk Podcast Examines Rising Maternal Death Rate